Evangelize Through Social Networks

 Learn from the story of Cornelius gathering his Italian friends to hear the gospel, Acts 10.

-were both Peter and Cornelius doing when God began to prepare people for this
+Peter and Cornelius doing when God began to prepare people for this

-Cornelius was praying, what did an angel tell him to do?
+was praying, what did an angel tell him to do?
 Verses 10:3-6

 · Before the soldiers that Cornelius sent arrived in Joppa, God prepared Peter to enter gentile homes and to eat their forbidden food.
 What shocking thing had Peter seen in his vision?
 9-16

-to respect people of all races.
+respect people of all races.
 Who went with Peter to Cornelius’ home in

 · When Peter and his companions arrived in Cesarea whom did they find waiting in Cornelius’ home?
 Acts 10:24